 The Most Famous Painting of This Period of Cubism

 An impenetrable screen of appearance was forced to undergo crystallization, which gave it more transparency.
-Each facet is set on the edge, to allow us to assess the volumes lying beneath its surface.
+Each facet is set on the edge in order to allow us to assess the volumes lying beneath its surface.
 We don’t need to caress with our look, a smooth external rind – shell of the phenomena.
-Instead, a transparent structure, similar to a cell, appears right before our eyes, in which both surface and depth are equally accessible to vision.
+Instead, a transparent structure similar to a cell appears right before our eyes, in which both surface and depth are equally accessible to vision.

 Collage – a special method of creating artistic compositions.
 Its main principle consists in compiling some kind of a mosaic out of materials that have diverse shape and texture.
 Pieces of cloth, scraps of newspaper or book pages, buttons, broken glass, nails and wood shavings – everything that can be found, all the objects that express the author’s intention are being fixed on the canvas, cardboard or any other basis with the help of a glue, wire, thread and form an integral picture.
 Collages may include three-dimensional elements and whole objects, such as a doll, mitten, scissors and so on.